 Find Breaklines Around Edges of Regions with Similar Slopes works with a curvature value threshold to outline areas below the entered threshold value.
 Curvature measures the curve or deviation from a straight line at each location throughout the terrain dataset.
 This breakline creation method generates a standard curvature grid as a background process and uses this grid to identify closed contour lines at the threshold curvature value.

-Finding closed contours based on curvature, these breaklines bound areas of lower curvature.
+Finding closed contours based on curvature, these breaklines bound flatter areas.

 The third method identifies breaklines at any surface change based on the use of set thresholds.